Chancellor of Germany: List of chancellors (present)

-Election mechanism
+Election

 The chancellor is elected by the Bundestag and formally appointed by the president of Germany.
-A chancellor's election is necessary whenever the office of Chancellor has fallen vacant.
-This is the case if a newly elected Bundestag meets for the first time, or if the chancellor dies or resigns.
+This can be done by means of a regular election of the chancellor or by a constructive vote of no confidence.
+A regular chancellor's election is necessary whenever the office of chancellor has fallen vacant.
+This is the case if a newly elected Bundestag meets for the first time, or during legislative periods, if the former chancellor died or resigned.